Pascal-304/canadian-sleep-2018/README.md

 ## Repo Structure

-  - 'scripts' includes all the code necessary to simulate data, obtain and clean the data
+  - 'scripts' includes all the code necessary to clean the data
   - 'outputs' contains the files necessary to reproduce the paper.
 We have the pdf copy of the paper as well as the rmd file needed to reproduce it and a reference bib file containing the references used for the paper
   - 'inputs' contains the datasheet pdf and rmd file which give some information on how the dataset was obtained